Barossa Valley, South Australia

 The domain continues to aim for the styles of Champagne & Burgundy without downplaying the flavours of the origins of the wine.
 New world in name only?

 Owned by Michael & Zoe, the Sawyer Wine Co. was born in the Vintage of 2018 after a life long dream to create wines.
-Michael has been in the industry for more than 20 years making wines in the Rhône Valley, Willamalette Valley, the Riverland and McLaren Vale.
+Michael has been in the industry for more than 20 years making wines in the Rhône, Willamalette, and McLaren Vale.

 He now anchors his talents in the Adelaide Hills, the region that yields exceptional fruit and allows them to create small batch, hand picked fine wines.
 Crafted thoughtfully with a bright energy and individuality.